xixu-me/VSCode-Settings/README.md

 ***[汉语](README.zh.md)***

 Personal Visual Studio Code configuration file with customized preferences for formatting, editor behavior, and development workflows.
+This configuration is compatible with all [Code-OSS](https://github.com/microsoft/vscode)-based editors (VS Code, Trae, Kiro, etc.) and can be shared across multiple editors using symbolic links.

 ## 🔎 Overview

 This repository contains a carefully crafted Visual Studio Code settings configuration designed to enhance productivity and provide a consistent development experience across different programming languages and frameworks.

+**Cross-Editor Compatibility**: The `settings.json` file is fully compatible with all Code-OSS-based editors including:

+- Visual Studio Code
+- Trae
+- Kiro
+- Other VSCode-compatible editors

+**Shared Configuration**: You can use symbolic links to share the same configuration across multiple Code-OSS-based editors, ensuring consistent settings and workflows across your development environment.

 ## ✨ Features